 Alcohol Problem

-Cal Poly Greek life has an alcohol problem.
-The North American Interfraternity Conference (NIC), representing 75 national fraternities, said it in a report published in 2011.
-An Emergency Room doctor at Sierra Vista Medical Center, a hospital located about a quarter mile from Cal Poly’s campus, also described his experience with intoxicated college students impacting the ER.
+This claim was made by the North American Interfraternity Conference (NIC), representing 75 national fraternities, in a report published in 2011.
+Additionally, an Emergency Room doctor at Sierra Vista Medical Center, a hospital located about a quarter mile from Cal Poly’s campus, described his experience with intoxicated college students impacting the ER.
 His plea to San Luis Obispo City Council can be read here.
-Thirteen years later, in 2024, things haven’t changed since the drink-to-excess behavior in our neighborhood constantly surrounds us.
+Fourteen years later, in 2025, things haven’t changed since the drink-to-excess behavior in our neighborhood constantly surrounds us.

 On October 15, 2013, Bloomberg published an article, “Cal Poly Brings Back Freshman Pledging After Lobbying.”